Tzotzil

-The Tzotzil are an indigenous Maya people of the central highlands of Chiapas, Mexico.
+The Tzotzil are an Indigenous Maya people of the central highlands of Chiapas, Mexico.
 As of 2000, they numbered about 298,000.
 The municipalities with the largest Tzotzil population are Chamula (48,500), San Cristóbal de las Casas (30,700), and Zinacantán (24,300), in the Mexican state of Chiapas.

 The Tzotzil language, like Tzeltal and Ch'ol, is descended from the proto-Ch'ol spoken in the late classic period at sites such as Palenque and Yaxchilan.
-The word tzotzil originally meant "bat people" or "people of the bat" in the Tzotzil language (from tzotz "bat").
-Today the Tzotzil refer to their language as Bats'i k'op, which means "true word" in the modern language.
+The word tzotzil originally meant "bat people" or "people of the bat" in the Tzotzil language (from sotz "bat").
+Today the Tzotzil refer to their language as Bats'i k'op, which means "true language".

 Clothing

 Houses were traditionally built of wattle and daub or lumber, usually with thatched roofs.
 Traditional men's clothing consists of shirt, short pants, neckerchief, hat, and wool poncho.
-Traditional women's clothing is a blouse or long overdress (huipil), indigo dyed skirt (enredo), cotton sash, and shawl.
+Traditional women's clothing is a blouse or long overdress (huipil), indigo dyed skirt (enredo), cotton sash, and shawl.Karen Ewell (2005), Mexican textiles - Tzotzil of Chiapas.
+Accessed on 2009-08-16.